 - Change the fruit - Of course this recipe can also be used with freeze-dried raspberries, blueberries...you name it!

-- Glaze them instead of coating - Now, they'll no longer be powdered sugar donuts, but dipping these vanilla bean donuts in Cherry Glaze, Apple Glaze, or chocolate ganache would be delicious!
+- Glaze the donuts instead - Now, they'll no longer be powdered sugar donuts, but dipping the tops of these vanilla bean donuts in Cherry Glaze, Apple Glaze, or chocolate ganache would be delicious!

 Equipment